Updated:February28,2024 Here at NHG, we know you love pretty blooms that are easy to plant,…

 Osmanthus fragrans, or Sweet Olive Trees, are a heavily fragrant part-shade shrub.
 It’s sweet, orange-scented blossoms permeate the cool fall and spring air.
 It’s a scent you’ll come to find very familiar and look forward to each season.
 You’ll love these evergreen shrubs beautiful, glossy foliage that drips with clusters of small, creamy white blooms.

-Sweet Olives will mature to 8 to 10 feet high, and 6 feet wide, so be sure to provide plenty of space, or plan on pruning away lower limbs to create a tree form.
+Sweet Olive Trees will mature to 8 to 10 feet high, and 6 feet wide, so be sure to provide plenty of space, or plan on pruning away lower limbs to create a tree form.
 The ideal planting area should receive 5 hours of morning sun and be shaded from direct afternoon summer sun.
 If you are planting in a prepared bed, amend with compost or composted cotton burrs, and expanded shale.
 If you are planting as a specimen or hedge, you can plant directly into the native soil.
 Apply root stimulator such as HiYield Root Stimulator every 4 weeks during the first 12 months.
 Water regularly with deep infrequent waterings.